golang-module/carbon/README.md

 #### Introduction
 A simple, semantic and developer-friendly golang package for datetime

-It has been included by [awesome-go](https://github.com/avelino/awesome-go#date-and-time "awesome-go")

-If you think it is helpful, please give me a star
+It has been included by [awesome-go](https://github.com/avelino/awesome-go#date-and-time "awesome-go"), if you think it is helpful, please give me a star

 github:[github.com/golang-module/carbon](https://github.com/golang-module/carbon "github.com/golang-module/carbon")